 It is probably pretty clear by now that I was a fan of the Fairmont Jasper Park Lodge.
 I stayed at this beautiful hotel for 3 nights while sightseeing in Jasper and it was wonderful.
 Read more about my stay in my Fairmont Jasper Park Lodge review or check their rates directly below.

-This Jasper blog is the outcome of a trip to Jasper in February 2020.
-Together with Traveltomtom team member Kim Paffen I traveled through Alberta for 2 weeks and Jasper was one of our stops.
-Kim, an award winning travel photographer, took care of all the photos in this blog.
+This Jasper blog is the outcome of a trip to Jasper in February 2023.
+Together with Traveltomtom team member Kim Paffen, I traveled through Alberta for 2 weeks and Jasper was one of our stops.
+Kim, an award winning travel photographer, took care of all the amazing Canada photos in this blog.

 May you have any questions don’t hesitate to send me a message on my Instagram account @traveltomtom.
-This is also were you can see all my Jasper adventure videos.
-There you will find a ton of inspiring photos from more than 100 countries.
-As of 2022 I am aiming to travel to every country in the world.
+This is also were you can see all my Jasper travel adventures and find a ton of inspiring photos from more than 155 countries as of 2023.